numpy/numpy/doc/neps/missing-data.rst

 This approach places no limitations on the values of the underlying data type, it may take on any binary pattern without affecting the NA behavior.

+*****************
+Glossary of Terms
+*****************

+Because the above discussions of the different concepts and their relationships are tricky to understand, here are more succinct definitions of the terms used in this NEP.

+NA (Not Available)
+    A placeholder for a value which is unknown to computations.
+That value may be temporarily hidden with a mask, may have been lost due to hard drive corruption, or gone for any number of reasons.
+    This is the same as NA in the R project.

+IGNORE (Skip/Ignore)
+    A placeholder which should be treated by computations as if no value does or could exist there.
+For sums, this means act as if the value were zero, and for products, this means act as if the value were one.
+    It's as if the array were compressed in some fashion to not include that element.

+bitpattern
+    A technique for implementing either NA or IGNORE, where a particular set of bit patterns are chosen from all the possible bit patterns of the value's data type to signal that the element is NA or IGNORE.

+mask
+    A technique for implementing either NA or IGNORE, where a boolean or enum array parallel to the data array is used to signal which elements are NA or IGNORE.

 ********************************
 Missing Values as Seen in Python